emscripten-core/emscripten/site/source/docs/tools_reference/settings_reference.rst

 If set to 1, we will give a link-time error on any undefined symbols (see WARN_ON_UNDEFINED_SYMBOLS).
 To allow undefined symbols at link time set this to 0, in which case if an undefined function is called a runtime error will occur.

-Any undefined symbols that are listed in EXPORTED_FUNCTIONS will also be reported.
+Note: This does not effect symbols that are explictly exported (e.g. via EXPORTED_FUNCTIONS).

 .. _small_xhr_chunks: